-In accordance with Section 6436, Article 129A, of the New York State Education Law, and in order to inform the college community about bias related crime prevention and reporting procedures, the College provides a series of presentations on student safety and residence hall security.
-In addition, security procedures and the availability of counseling and support services are discussed with incoming students at New Student Orientation.
-In addition, key staff members in campus life, security and student development are trained to respond to hate crimes, bias related incidents, bullying and other crimes on campus.
-Education records will be maintained in their personnel files and in HealthStream.
+In accordance with Section 6436, Article 129A, of the New York State Education Law, and in order to inform the college community about bias related crime prevention and reporting procedures, the College provides education on student safety.
+In addition, security procedures and the availability of counseling and support services are discussed with incoming students.
+In addition, Title IX and Student Conduct Board members are trained to respond to hate crimes, bias-related incidents, bullying, and other crimes on campus